 You can read about the solitary Coffee Spot I visited in Phoenix on this trip.

 I’m leaving Phoenix today after an all-too-short week-long visit, which included a weekend in the Grand Canyon.
 However, I couldn’t go without sharing on the unexpected highlights of my stay with you.
 Speciality coffee is not something I was expecting to find on this trip since I was on business and staying out to the northeast of the centre, in North Scottsdale.
 However, on my second evening there, having wandered the block from my hotel to the Scottsdale Quarter (I think of it as an outdoor shopping mall), I stumbled across Press Coffee Roasters, which immediately set off my Coffee Spot radar!

 Press Coffee is both a roaster and a small chain of coffee shops in Phoenix and the surrounding cities!
 Press Coffee has been going since 2008, with the Scottsdale Quarter branch opening in 2010.
 There are two blends on espresso, along with decaf, plus five single-origins on filter, made using the Seraphim automated pour-over system through either the Kalita Wave or Chemex.
-There’s an espresso blend and single-origin on the obligatory bulk-brew, plus cold-brew and nitro cold-brew.
+There’s an espresso blend and single-origin on the obligatory batch-brew, plus cold-brew and nitro cold-brew.
 If you’re hungry, breakfast/lunch is served until 2.30, with cakes available all day.Continue reading...